UPPMAX/linux-command-line-102/docs/sessions/scripting/README.md

   n_files=$(ls | wc --lines)
   ```

+???- tip "This line gives me the error `unrecognized option '--lines'`"

+    Some operating systems do not support the longer options.
+    In that case, use `wc -l` instead.

+    This teaching material used the longer writing, as this is easier to read.

 - Running the script should show: 'You have [n_files] files', where
   `[n_files]` is the number of files